-- ALL qualification requirements must be met when application is filed. - Qualified applicants will be screened and selected based on experience, education and training. - You must submit all required documents to be considered for this opportunity; incomplete packets will not be considered. - Applicants may be required to respond to written assignments during the selection process. - Qualified applicants must submit ALL of the following documents (please submit only requested documents): - o A current detailed resume and letter of interest - Judicial Branch Federal Employment application (AO-78), which is available at: http://www.uscourts.gov/forms/human-resources-forms/application-judicial-branchfederal-employment karen_cooke@flnp.uscourts.gov
+- ALL qualification requirements must be met when application is filed. - Qualified applicants will be screened and selected based on experience, education, and training. - You must submit all required documents to be considered for this opportunity; incomplete packets will not be considered. - Applicants may be required to respond to written assignments during the selection process. - Qualified applicants must submit ALL the following materials in a single (one) PDF document.
+(Please submit only requested documents): - o A current detailed resume and letter of interest - Judicial Branch Federal Employment application (AO-78), which is available at: Application for Judicial Branch Federal Employment | United States Courts (uscourts.gov) (If you are reapplying, please ensure that you use the most current version of the application, revised 4/2022.
+Forms dated prior to 4/2022 will not be accepted.)

-Submit electronically via email (in a single (one) PDF document) by close of business on October 23, 2020 to:
+Submit electronically via email (in a single (one) PDF document) to: timothy anderson@flnp.uscourts.gov